Season 1, Episode 79

 Oh, I’m known to drop the F-bomb here and there.
 I don’t know if I’d hit them, but they would definitely get the F-bomb.

-Iris Kerin Orbuch:
+Iris Kerin Orbuch

 I have something like that with the F-bomb on my Instagram.
-You, the doctor tells you to have a glass of wine before sex and that’ll help the sex pain.
+You, the doctor, tells you to have a glass of wine before sex and that’ll help the sex pain.
 I pretty much tell ’em to F off.
 Yeah, that F.

-What about those that come in and said, I have endometriosis.
+What about those that come in and say, I have endometriosis.
 This one doesn’t actually make sense to me because of the definition of endometriosis, but they’ll say, I was told to have a hysterectomy.

-Iris Kerin Orbuch:
+Iris Kerin Orbuch

 Yeah, so it doesn’t make sense.
-So I have seen so many suffering have had their uterus removed and then in their twenties or teens, then their pain is worse.
+So I have seen so many suffering who have had their uterus removed and then in their twenties or teens, then their pain is worse.
 So with the definition that I mentioned, endo is external to the uterus doing a hysterectomy, which means removing the uterus that doesn’t treat endometriosis.
 Excision of endometriosis is a treatment for endometriosis.
 Removing a uterus would be definitive treatment if someone has adenomyosis, adenomyosis being defined as endo in the muscle of the uterus.
 Now many endo patients also have adenomyosis.
 I would say once you’ve completed childbearing and then you’re still symptomatic after excision of endo full head to toe, then consider a hysterectomy for definitive treatment of adeno.
 I think in the last two decades, I’ve not even had 15 patients or 20 who adeno was their primary pain generator of pain.

-You remind me this hysterectomy idea of a woman I saw she had lower abdominal pain and they could not figure out how or why.
+You reminded me of this hysterectomy idea of a woman I saw who had lower abdominal pain and they could not figure out how or why.
 And they eventually removed her ovaries thinking she’s got to be, and when she came to see me, she came because of something I posted about our photobiomodulation and she wanted to try it.
-And they said she had ic, interstitial cystitis.
+And they said she had icsi, interstitial cystitis.
 And I said, it’s great for inflammation.
-Actually, ironically, one of my colleagues who had the system I bought, he said he’s found it anecdotally really helpful for ic.
+Actually, ironically, one of my colleagues who had the system I bought, said he’s found it anecdotally really helpful for ic.
 So I said, I don’t know how this will help you, but you need about 10 or 12 sessions to really see if it’s going to happen over a few weeks.
 So remember she had her ovaries removed after the seven sessions.
 She was pain free.
 She didn’t need to have the surgery.
 That’s why I bring up the story that if somebody’s saying you need a hysterectomy and you’re still wanting to have children or maybe this is where you have a second opinion, then

-Iris Kerin Orbuch:
+Iris Kerin Orbuch

 Yeah.
 Yeah.